 This workshop has existed at Yale since the late 1980s and concentrates on discussions of religion’s role in American history and culture from the colonial period to the present.
 Graduate students give most presentations, but sometimes a professor describes a current project or the group discusses an important new article or book.
 The workshop is open to anyone in the Yale community who wishes to attend—faculty and students alike—and meets once a month during term.

-This group organizes workshops each semester designed to support the interdisciplinary study of ancient philosophy at Yale.
-The usual format is a paper followed by a period of open discussion.
+The Working Group in Ancient Philosophy (WGAP) organizes workshops each semester designed to support the interdisciplinary study of ancient Greek and Roman philosophy at Yale.
+The usual format of its two-hour-long meetings is a paper presentation followed by a period of open discussion.
 Knowledge of classical languages is not required to follow the presentations and participate in the discussions; all original texts are discussed in English translations provided by the speakers.
-Reading groups are also held for those who do know Greek and Latin.

 Papers are made available for participants to read beforehand whenever possible.
 The usual session format is to have the author begin with an overview of his or her work, followed by a brief exchange between the author and the official commentator of the paper.
 We then open things up for general discussion (which occupies the bulk of the two-hour meeting).
 All are welcome.